amzn/style-dictionary/docs/using_reference_utils.md

 export const Border = `solid ${Spacing2} ${SemanticBgPrimary}`;
 ```

-> Note that the above example does not support W3C syntax, but this could be quite easily added,
+> Note that the above example does not support DTCG syntax, but this could be quite easily added,
-> since you can query `sd.options.usesW3C` or inside a formatter functions `dictionary.options.usesW3C`
+> since you can query `sd.options.usesDtcg` or inside a formatter functions `dictionary.options.usesDtcg`

-### typeW3CDelegate
+### typeDtcgDelegate

-This function processes your ["W3C Design Token Community Group Draft spec"-compliant](https://design-tokens.github.io/community-group/format/) dictionary of tokens, and ensures that `$type` inheritance is applied.
+This function processes your ["Design Token Community Group Draft spec"-compliant](https://design-tokens.github.io/community-group/format/) dictionary of tokens, and ensures that `$type` inheritance is applied.

 We built this utility because it's cheaper to apply the inheritance once, rather than on every access of a token's "$type" property, checking the ancestor tree to find it.